 Flow murmurs mostly occur in infants, children, and teens.
-Reports suggest that up to 72% of children experience physiologic heart murmurs.
-In some cases, the murmur may continue into and throughout adulthood.
+Reports suggest that

 When a flow murmur occurs, a doctor can hear the blood flowing through the heart with a stethoscope.
 According to The Society for Cardiovascular Angiography and Interventions, fever or anemia may make the sound easier to hear by making the murmur louder.